-Thanks to the endless supply of technology that allows us to work from home, recruiting remotely is now a good option for companies who can’t meet candidates in person, but want to move forward with the hiring process.
-With the right tools and systems in place, you can recruit remotely whilst still ensuring you select top-quality candidates that are a perfect fit for your work environment.
-While many companies have frozen the hiring process for the time being in light of the global pandemic, if you are looking to fill a vacancy in the near future, then hiring remotely is a great option.
+Thanks to the endless supply of technology that allows us to work from home, recruiting remotely is now a good option for companies who can’t meet applicants in person, but want to move forward with the hiring process.
+With the right tools and systems in place, you can recruit remotely whilst still ensuring you select candidates that are a perfect fit for your work environment.

-If you are still hiring, this article covers our top tips on how to hire remotely in a way that works for both the employer and the candidate.
+If you are still hiring, this article covers our top tips on how to hire remotely in a way that works for both the employer and the applicant.

 Invest in good quality equipment for video calls

 Candidates can get nervous and agitated if there are technical problems.
 Make sure everything runs smoothly by investing in a reputable platform or software for your video calls, and test any new platforms out before using them with candidates.
 Options for video call software include Skype for Business, Zoom and Google Hangout.
 It’s important to remember that you should train your own employees on how to use your chosen software first!